Questions and answers for firms about conduct risk during LIBOR transition.

 - engage with customers early to raise awareness and educate them on general implications and timing of LIBOR transition for both existing and new contracts

-- plan for, and subsequently roll out, increased engagement and client-specific conversations in the run up to end-2021.
+- plan for, and subsequently roll out, increased engagement and client-specific conversations in the run up to the unavailability of LIBOR.
 This could include:

 - considering an appropriate time to discuss new products or solutions that meet customers’ needs when those products become available